Nadal eyes number one in Montreal with Murray sidelined - Capital Sports

 Nadal claimed his 10th French Open title this year but bowed out in the fourth round at Wimbledon — his fifth exit before the quarter-finals in his last five appearances at the All England Club.

-Roger Federer, who seized his 19th Grand Slam title at Wimbledon, is also slated to open on Wednesday — a day after his 36th birthday.
+Roger Federer, who seized his 19th Grand Slam title at Wimbledon, is also slated to open on Wednesday.

-Federer, whose Canadian titles in 2004 and 2006 were both won in Toronto, has won five tournaments this year, including the Australian Open prior to his Wimbledon triumph.

-Nadal and Federer haven’t been the top two seeds in Canada since 2009, when Federer was number one and Nadal the number two — and both lost in the quarter-finals.

 Former US Open champion Juan Martin del Potro of Argentina was due to open the night session against 14th-seeded American John Isner.